SAP-samples/fiori-tools-samples/thirdpartylibrary/ztravelapp/README.md

-# Adding External Library to your Fiori UI application
+# Adding External Library to your SAP Fiori UI application

 In this sample project, `xml-js` is going to be added as an external library.